 - 2 Loayza et al. (2005) argue that a heavier regulatory burden, particularly in product and labour markets, reduces growth and induces informality.
 They conclude, however, that these effects can be mitigated as the overall institutional framework improves. - 3 Informal workers defined as all non-professional self-employed plus all other employees of firms with under five employees (four in the case of El Salvador). - 4 Gong et al. (2000) report alternative results based on the firm-size definition in an appendix, but these are omitted from the version of this work subsequently published as Gong and van Soest (2002).
 The two sets of results are described in the later paper as "qualitatively similar".
 No results are reported for a definition based on social security coverage. - 5 Prior to the adoption of the 1988 Constitution dismissal notice was fixed at one month.
 Subsequently it is a minimum of one month rising proportionately with accumulated tenure with the employer.
-This change is one of the main reasons why Barros and Corseuil (2001) argue that labour market inflexibility may have increased in Brazil. - 6 If the respondent reports that the size of the establishment is unknown, we assume that it is greater than five for the purposes of definition C. - 7 The structure of the PNAD questionnaire assumes that those who are illiterate must not have received any formal schooling.
+This change is one of the main reasons why Barros and Corseuil (2001) argue that labour market inflexibility may have increased in Brazil. - 6 The structure of the PNAD questionnaire assumes that those who are illiterate must not have received any formal schooling. - 7 Coefficient estimates for occupational grouping are omitted for space reasons but are available on request.